Railways Department's Housing Scheme: Background

-In March 1920, the issues surrounding the lack of affordable housing lead Prime Minister William Massey to grant the Railways Department its own housing scheme, which was to include 400 houses.
+In March 1920, the issues surrounding the lack of affordable housing led Prime Minister William Massey to grant the Railways Department its own housing scheme, which was to include 400 houses.
 The scheme was led by architect George Troup, who in 1919 became the officer in charge of the Architectural Branch of Railways.
 It followed the introduction of the Workers' Dwellings Act 1905 and the Housing Act 1919, which aimed to address the squalid conditions and high rents in working-class suburbs of New Zealand.

 Implementation

 The department gave effect to the scheme by preparing architectural designs for a standardised, pre-fabricated house, referred to as the 'B2 design', and established a house factory in Frankton near Hamilton to build them.
 The wood was to be sourced from state-owned forests, and the houses were to be sited on Railways-owned land adjacent or near existing railway stations and yards.
 The pre-fabricated houses would be freighted to these locations by rail.
 Note that most of these locations were in the North Island due to constraining shipping costs.

 The rent charged for the houses was to be cheaper than the market rate, at only a days worth of pay.
 This led to grief from higher-ranking workers, who would have to pay comparatively more than a lower-ranked worker due to differences in daily pay.

 The scheme quickly proved itself to be efficient and was expanded to become the largest-scale housing scheme in New Zealand.
 In total, over 1591 houses were constructed during the short period of the scheme's operations.
 The Railways became New Zealand's first employer to provide workers' accommodation at such a scale, and became the country's largest property developers and landlords.

 The houses could be constructed in two to three weeks by just a handful of workers.

 The programme affected the private housing market, where the average cost of a five-room house fell from £831 to £635.
 The private construction industry was threatened by this state competition and lobbied for the end of the housing scheme, arguing that private enterprise could build workers' houses more cheaply.
 This led to the end of the scheme, and the closure of the Frankton factory in 1929.